sehajdeep-dot/Customer-Churn-Prediction/readme.md

+# 🧠 Retention IQ

-# 📊 Customer Churn Prediction System
+### AI-Powered Customer Churn Prediction Dashboard

-An end-to-end Machine Learning project that predicts whether a telecom customer is likely to churn using a trained Random Forest model and an interactive Streamlit dashboard.
+An end-to-end Machine Learning project built using **Python, Scikit-learn, Streamlit, and Plotly** to predict telecom customer churn through an interactive analytics dashboard powered by a **Random Forest Pipeline**.

 ---